cubevlad/feature-hooks/README.md

-this repo contains useful react hook (see src/hooks) and some features for optimization
+this repo contains useful react hooks, util functions and some features for optimization

 ### Installation